eemmasong/eemmasong.github.io/index.md

-## FOR EMMA SONG🐶

 This website is made for easy access to EMMA's content.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+I’ll do my best to update and add more raw or subbed content.

+Thank you for supporting EMMA SONG~~~

 ### Markdown